NyxByt3/nyxbyt3.github.io/_posts/2024-08-14-THM-MrRobot.md

 robot:c3fcd3d76192e4007dfb496cca67e13b
 ```

-Upon cracking the MD5 hash using CrackStation, the password for the robot user was discovered.
+Upon cracking the MD5 hash using CrackStation, the password for the `robot` user was discovered.

 ![image](https://github.com/user-attachments/assets/13599298-b649-4ad0-8fb0-6f86ddf448a8)

 ```
 abcdefghijklmnopqrstuvwxyz
 ```
-After switching the user and using the discovered password, we successfully logged in as robot.
+After switching the user and using the discovered password, we successfully logged in as `robot`.

 ![image](https://github.com/user-attachments/assets/6e76fe37-69e4-4099-bd29-f73b35a2186d)

-Now that we have access as robot, we can read the key file, revealing the second flag.
+Now that we have access as `robot`, we can read the key file, revealing the second flag.

 ### Privilege Escalation & Third Flag